‘Check Coolant Level’: What to Know About This Dashboard Notification

 If you do encounter a coolant notification from your vehicle, you’ll want to do more than just top off the antifreeze.
 In this situation, you should find out if your vehicle is leaking or otherwise consuming coolant, as this could indicate a more serious problem.

+Check out all the chemical products available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on how to check your coolant level, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Wikimedia Commons